Terradue/doc-ellip/source/developer/api/data/publication.rst

 Update entries
 ^^^^^^^^^^^^^^

-The update of updating entries in the index is the same as per creation.
+The command to update entries in the index is the same as per creation.
 If you specify the same identifier element, the corresponding entry will be simply updated.
 The catalogue shall return a response similar to this one:

 .. code-block:: json